CodingSoot/modddels/docs/internal/architecture.md

 ## Iterable2Entity variations

-The changes for the Iterable2Entity are pretty similar to [the ones for IterableEntity](#iterableentity-variations), except that we're dealing with a `Tuple2` of iterables instead of only one iterable.
+The changes for the Iterable2Entity are pretty similar to [the ones for IterableEntity](#iterableentity-variations), except that we're dealing with a record of two iterables instead of only one iterable.

 Let's take as an example a `FavoriteWeatherMap` MapEntity, which holds a `Map<Person, Weather?>`.